-Welcome to the Binocular Sky Newsletter of April 2014.
+Welcome to the Binocular Sky Newsletter of April 2015.
 The intention of this monthly offering is to highlight some of the binocular targets for the coming month.
-It is primarily targeted at observers in the UK, but should have some usefulness for observers anywhere north of Latitude 30°N. For this Newsletter to be a useful tool, it needs to have the information that YOU want in it; therefore please do not be shy about making requests - if I can accommodate your wishes, I shall do so.
-As a consequence of such a request, from this month, I am including a selection of binocular double stars.
+It is primarily targeted at observers in the UK, but should have some usefulness for observers anywhere north of Latitude 30°N and possibly even further south.